SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 Each assembly `BinderAttribute` discovered contains the name of the binder that should be used when configuring channel bindings.

 Binder selection can either be performed globally, using the `spring:cloud:stream:defaultBinder` configuration key (for example, `spring:cloud:stream:defaultBinder=rabbit`) or individually, by configuring the binder on each channel binding.
-For instance, an application that has channels named `input` and `output` for read and write operations and needs to read from a binder wiih name `foo` and write to RabbitMQ can specify the following configuration:
+For instance, an application that has channels named `input` and `output` for read and write operations and needs to read from a binder with name `foo` and write to RabbitMQ can specify the following configuration:

 ```
 spring:cloud:stream:bindings:input:binder=foo
 spring:cloud:stream:bindings:output:binder=rabbit
 ```

 <!-- Test before RC2
 ### Connecting to Multiple Systems // TODO Check this